-The coworking giant WeWork that operates on a global level has recently announced the rebranding of its name to The We Company in more than 25 countries.
+The coworking giant WeWork which operates on a global level has recently announced the rebranding of its name to The We Company in more than 25 countries.
 This new development has been initiated as a follow-up to its plan of expanding its business to residential and educational units in addition to the already existing commercial office workspaces.
-Instead of just providing people with the option of renting desks, the company plans to impact other important areas of the people’s lives.
+Instead of just providing people with the option of renting desks, the company plans to impact other important areas of people’s lives.

 The We Company plans to make progress in the three main branches which include: